Diariatou-s/python_article/Regular_Expressions.md

 ###  2.4. <a name='find-and-replace'></a>Find and Replace

 if we want not only to find a match but also to replace it we use the `sub` method.
-The parameters we have to provide are the RE pattern, the replacement pattern and the concerned text.
+The parameters we have to provide are the RE pattern, the replacement pattern and the relevant text.

 ```
 > re.sub(r"s", ",", "This is a string")